growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ![appsettings6](./images/appsettings6.png)

-If you do not check this box, you will not be able to upload any files other than images when editing the wiki page.
+If this option is not checked, users will not be able to upload non-image files when editing the wiki page.

-Also, if you are unable to check this box, as shown in the image below, please click
-If this checkbox is not checked, as shown in the image below, [File Upload Settings](#File Upload Settings) is not complete.
+In addition, if this checkbox cannot be checked as shown in the image below, then [File Upload Settings](#file-upload-settings) has not been set up.

 ![appsettings7](./images/appsettings7.png)

-The file upload settings will allow you to upload files.
+The file upload settings will enable users to upload files.

 ![appsettings8](./images/appsettings8.png)